jadersaldanha/arlo/README.md

 If you would like to run the test locally just follow the documentation's reference on downloading and executing the referred local configuration: https://maestro.mobile.dev/getting-started/installing-maestro

-If running on windows just run the command maestro --host <IPV4ADDRESS> test StartEditingaRoute.yaml Other plataforms just run maestro test StartEditingaRoute.yaml it will call the first test of editing a route after executing the login process conected to this flow.
+If you are running on windows just run the command maestro --host IPV4ADDRESS test StartEditingaRoute.yaml

+Other platforms just run maestro test StartEditingaRoute.yaml it will call the first test of editing a route after executing the login process conected to this flow.